 Godafoss

-There are tour companies in town; also car rental companies.
+There are tour companies in town and also car rental companies in case you didn't plan ahead to visit the falls.

 Myvatn lake